They say…

 Fuller's Griffin Brewery, London W6

 Descendants of the founding partners remain involved, including chairman Michael Turner and sales and personnel director Richard Fuller.
-Most of the red brick brewery buildings date from the 1870s but parts are older: the wisteria carpeting some of the walls may be the oldest in England, from a Chinese cutting planted in 1816.
+Most of the red brewery buildings date from the 1870s but parts are older: the wisteria carpeting some of the walls may be the oldest in England, from a Chinese cutting planted in 1816.
 Perhaps the beer helped it flourish as another cutting from the same batch that went to Kew Gardens later died.

 Although Fuller’s kept faith with cask, for decades it routinely filtered and pasteurised its bottled beers.
 Vintage Ale is part of the story of how that changed.
 In 1995, veteran head brewer Reg Drury was asked to develop a special beer to celebrate the 150th anniversary of the founding of the current company, and devised a recipe that, though it wasn’t a straightforward historical recreation, was intended to be something like the sort of beer the brewery would have produced in 1845.